deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16268/index.md

 > </details>

-> Table 2 presents a comparison of the performance of SAM2Long against other state-of-the-art video object segmentation methods on the SA-V dataset, showcasing its superior performance.
+> Table 2 presents a comparison of the SAM2Long model's performance against other state-of-the-art methods on the SA-V video object segmentation dataset.

 {{< table-caption >}}